145 St. George

 A key feature of the proposal is the introduction of a privately-owned publicly accessible space (POPS) along St. George, as well as new landscaping along Prince Arthur.
 The proposal has taken care to retain as many of the mature trees as possible that exist on site today.

-The proposal would include 719.5 m2 of indoor amenity space and 514.1 m2 of outdoor amenity space.
+The proposal would include 1,592 m2 of amenity space.
 We are still very early in the process and we will continue to explore with tenants and the City what types of amenities could be a part of the proposal.
 We expect to have more details later on in the process and we will update this website when we have more details to share.

 Current rent will not increase as a result of this development proposal.
 The standard increases allowed through the Residential Tenancy Act still apply.